kimiwukimi/ajax_scraping_cleaning/README.md

 # Ajax Scraping and cleaning
 Disclaimer:  This project is only a demonstration of what are the problems and how to solve them when retrieving data from the web.
 Please do not violate any website's term of use.
 Do this at your own risks.
 ## Example Task
-Retrieve all the attributes (about 25, shown in the page below) from top 1000 reviewers' reviews of some websites since 8/1/2016.
+Retrieve all the attributes (about 25, shown in the page below) from top 1000 reviewers' reviews on A website since 8/1/2016.
 > I am just taking Amazon's website as an example.
-I will never encourage anyone to violate Amazon website's term of use.
+I will never encourage anyone to violate A website's term of use.

 ![example_reviews](pics/example_reviews.png?raw=true "Title")

 - Scale: 120,000 pages of reviews (by the time I tested at Oct.
 2016)
+> The example code in the repository are done at 2016.
+Since the webpage changes often, they are not working now.
+But you could still could modify it to finish the example task.

 ## Steps
 1. Retrieval top 1000 reviewers' id
 2. Retrieval all reviews' id of these 1000 reviewers